andymadson/sql/README.md

-These files are resources for the Dremio Data Analyst course on Dremio University.
+These files are resources for the Dremio SQL for Data Analysts course on Dremio University.